Home » African Destinations » Uganda » Murchison Falls National Park

 Murchison Falls National Park

-Murchison Falls National Park is not only Uganda’s oldest national park—it’s also the largest, covering a vast 3,840 square kilometers.
-First gazetted as a game reserve in 1926, it offers one of the most authentic safari experiences in Africa.
-Whether you’re planning a quick wildlife getaway or a longer, more immersive safari, Murchison Falls has something unforgettable for every traveler.
+Murchison Falls National Park is Uganda’s oldest and largest national park, covering an impressive 3,840 square kilometers.
+First gazetted as a game reserve in 1926, the park remains one of the most iconic safari destinations in East Africa.
+Whether you are planning a short wildlife trip or a longer safari adventure, Murchison Falls National Park offers unforgettable experiences for every traveler.

 The Power and Beauty of Murchison Falls